FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio format [OPTIONS] [FILES]...

-  The command 'apio format' formats Verilog source files to ensure
+  The command 'apio format' formats the project's source files to ensure
   consistency and style without altering their semantics.
 The command
   accepts the names of specific source files to format or formats all
   project source files by default.